 Follow these 3 steps if you want to try fixing curb-rashed wheels on your own:

 Step 1: Get Ready

 Before you start your curb rash repair project, you'll need to take care of a few things.

 First and foremost, you'll need to buy a bottle of wheel touch-up paint that matches the color of your wheels.
 Tesla wheels come in several different colors, so you'll want to get the right color of paint for your car model and wheel style.
-For example, the Tesla Model 3 vehicle is available with three different stock wheel styles... and each style has a different color.
-The Tesla Model Y is also available with three different stock wheel styles... and each style has a different color.
+For example, the Tesla Model 3 vehicle has been available with a few different stock wheel styles... and each style has a different color.
+The Tesla Model Y is also available with different stock wheel styles... and each style has a different color.
 Unfortunately, Tesla does not sell wheel touch-up paint, and they do not openly publish the paint colors for their wheels, so you'll need to purchase the touch-up paint from a third party who has used other methods to determine the correct paint colors for the stock Tesla wheels.

 Find Tesla Wheel Touch-Up Paint